-Which grade levels are affected by the iBringIT initiative?
+Which grade levels are affected by the BYOD initiative?

-- The iBringIT model is intended for grades 9-12.
+- The BYOD (a.k.a Bring Your Own Device) model is intended for grades 9-12.

 What are the minimum requirements for a mobile computing device?